 Following several years of communiqué, Google has pushed the button and decreed all websites must become “secure” and adopt https.
 If your site visitors use Chrome, pay attention.

-You have, no doubt, used websites displaying the green padlock in the top left of the browser.
+You have, no doubt, used websites displaying the padlock icon in the top left of the browser. 🔒

 This means the website has installed an SSL or TLS certificate to create a secure connection, and data exchanged between the website and the visitor cannot be deciphered by a third party even if it is intercepted.